Society for Scientific Exploration

-The Society for Scientific Exploration, or SSE, is a group committed to studying fringe science.
+The Society for Scientific Exploration (SSE) is a group committed to studying fringe science.
 The opinions of the organization in regard to what are the proper limits of scientific exploration are often at odds with those of mainstream science.
 Critics argue that the SSE is devoted to disreputable ideas far outside the scientific mainstream.

 History

-The Society was founded in 1982.
+The society was founded in 1982.
 Its first meeting took place at the University of Maryland, College Park in 1982.

-Of the SSE and its journal, journalist Michael D. Lemonick writes, "Pretty much anything that might have shown up on The X-Files or in the National Enquirer shows up first here.
+Of the SSE and its journal, it has been said that "Pretty much anything that might have shown up on The X-Files or in the National Enquirer shows up first here.
 But what also shows up is a surprising attitude of skepticism."

 Activities

 Journal

-The society's magazine, the Journal of Scientific Exploration, was established to provide a scientific forum for ufology, parapsychology and cryptozoology, having published research articles, essays, book reviews and letters on those and many other topics that are largely ignored in mainstream journals.
+The society's scientific journal, the Journal of Scientific Exploration, was established to provide a scientific forum for ufology, parapsychology, and cryptozoology, publishing research articles, essays, book reviews, and letters on those and many other topics that are largely ignored in mainstream journals.

-Journal of Scientific Exploration is peer-reviewed and indexed in academic databases such as Scopus, Elsevier Abstracts and Directory of Open Access Journals.
+The journal is peer-reviewed and was abstracted and indexed in Scopus.